nuxt-ui-pro/docs/content/index.md

 ---
 seo:
-  title: Nuxt UI Pro - Docs template.
+  title: Nuxt UI Pro - Docs template
   description: Nuxt UI Pro is a collection of premium Vue components built on top
     of Nuxt UI to create beautiful & responsive Nuxt applications in minutes.
 ---